MyersResearchGroup/myersresearchgroup.github.io/README.md

+__zmeta_tags:
+__zmeta_project:
 # Best-practices documentation for modifying the website

 ## Website editting

-* follow instructions on [this page](https://wowchemy.com/docs/install-locally/) to install hugo and dependencies
+* Follow instructions on [this page](https://wowchemy.com/docs/install-locally/) to install hugo and dependencies
 * cd into a directory you want to have the file in
 * git clone https://github.com/MyersResearchGroup/myersresearchgroup.github.io.git
 * cd into the myersresearchgroup folder
 * hugo server
-* check it is up and running at localhost:1313
+* Check if it is up and running at localhost:1313
-* install vs studio code
+* Install a text editor of your choice.
-* create branch for the repository and open the branch in vs code
+* Create branch for the repository and open the branch in vs code
 * Page about website structure: https://wowchemy.com/docs/get-started/

 ## Website Structure Overview